After finishing this course, the student will be able to:

 Building with Nature (BwN) advocates for a new approach to hydraulic engineering by using natural (eco-)systems to benefit the environment, economy and society.
 BwN has gradually gained momentum over the past years, with nature proving to provide sustainable alternatives to conventional hard engineering solutions.
 This paradigm shift requires different skills from (future) engineers, who will now have to work with dynamic ecosystems that develop over time as opposed to the static structures of the past.
 Questions that come to mind are: How does a natural system develop over time?
 How to continually meet with safety requirements and how to maintain the ecosystem?
 How to fit natural solutions into the existing socio-economic system?
 These issues are unprecedented and have sparked a whole new field of research, which is strongly embedded in the Water Engineering group.|

 The main focus of this course is to teach master students the fundamentals of the BwN concept in relation to the protection of low-lying areas along coasts and rivers.
 This course discusses the integrated implementation of the BwN approach in water management and flood protection issues.
 This course will provide a state-of-the-art overview of coastal protection through dune, salt-marsh and mangrove systems, as well as monitoring techniques to monitor their dynamics and governance strategies for successful implementation.
 Students will obtain hands-on experience in collecting and interpreting field observations and the application of various numerical models to simulate the dynamics and effectiveness of BwN-inspired coastal management strategies.

-This course is assessed by means of a written exam (40%), practical exercises (20%) and a group assignment/project with presentation (40%).
+This course is assessed by means of a written exam (40%), a practical exercises (10%) and a group assignment/project with presentation (50%).

 Is knowledge of programming skills necessary for this course?
 If yes, please specify the skills / knowledge of which programme(s) is / are needed.